Matzefritz/HiWonder_MentorPi/docs/documentation.md

 This package handles the communication with the LIDAR.
 It is based on this repository: https://github.com/Myzhar/ldrobot-lidar-ros2
 The actual ROS2 package lies in the `ldlidar_node` folder.
-The `ldlidar.yaml` in `ldlidar_node/params` defines important hardware dependent variables, such as the used serial port and the exact model of the LIDAR.
+The `ldlidar.yaml` in `ldlidar_node/params` folder defines important hardware dependent variables, such as the used serial port and the exact model of the LIDAR.
 The `ldlidar_node` (the node, not the package.
 For this package the node name and the package name are identical) can be launched with a launch file provided in the `launch` folder of the package.
 Multiple launch files are provided, altough only `ldlidar.launch.py` has been tested.